Wang Jingwei: Personal life

-Wang was married to Chen Bijun and had six children with her, five of whom survived into adulthood.
-Of those who survived into adulthood, Wang's eldest son, Wenjin, was born in France in 1913.
+Wang was married to Chen Bijun.
+They were betrothed and had an informal wedding shortly before the assassination attempt on Prince Chun and were formally married in 1912.
+The couple had six children, five of whom survived into adulthood.
+Of those who survived into adulthood, Wang's eldest son Ying (later changed to Wenying) was born in France in 1913.
 Wang's eldest daughter, Wenxing, was born in France in 1915, worked as a teacher in Hong Kong after 1948, retired to the US in 1984 and died in 2015.
 Wang's second daughter, Wang Wenbin, was born in 1920.
 Wang's third daughter, Wenxun, was born in Guangzhou in 1922 and died in 2002 in Hong Kong.
 Wang's second son, Wenti, was born in 1928 and was sentenced in 1946 to 18 months' imprisonment for being a hanjian.
-After serving his sentence, Wang Wenti settled in Hong Kong and has been involved in many education projects with the mainland since the 1980s.
+After serving his sentence, Wang Wenti settled in Hong Kong where he was involved in numerous education projects with the mainland starting in the 1980s.